mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

 Compress \*.kra files more.
     This increases the zip compression on the saved Krita files, which makes them lighter on disk, but this takes longer to load.
 Use Zip64
     Kra files are zip files.
-Zip64 allows you to use
+Zip64 allows you to use.

 .. _misc_settings: